 If you’re sending money from Bangladesh to another country, you can either use a Foreign Currency Demand Draft or make an online transfer.

-Thanks to our partnerships with major financial institutions, our Bangladeshi customers can use Remitly to send money directly to a range of known and trusted banks back home.
+When it comes to options of where you can send money, our Bangladeshi customers can use Remitly to send money directly to a range of known and trusted banks back home.

 - Purchase the local currency at a bank

 - Draw local currency from ATM machines